ktorz-net/hacka-py/doc/tuto-game-risky.md

         print( f'---\ngame end\nresult: {result}')
 ```

-Here the gameEngine permit the player to instanciate a copy `self.game` of the game at the reached configuration.
+Here the gameEngine permit the player to instantiate a copy `self.game` of the game at the reached configuration.
-It is first used to search for availlable actions in `decide` method and to get one at random.
+It is first used to search for available actions in `decide` method and to get one at random.

 ## Test your Player

-_HackaGames_ is designed to work as a client-server architecture to make the game and the player completlly independant.
+_HackaGames_ is designed to work as a client-server architecture to make the game and the player completely independent.
 However, it is also possible start a python game in a test mode for a player in a single process with a simple script.
 Aside to `hackagames` and your `tutos` directories create your own launcher: